-It turned out that she is a writer who has a book of fantasy fiction about to be published and is traveling through Scandinavia doing research for her next novel – a piece of historical fiction.
+It turned out that she’s a writer who has a book of fantasy fiction about to be published and is traveling through Scandinavia doing research for her next novel – a piece of historical fiction.
 We had a lovely chat and, after I gave her my card and this website’s address, went our separate ways.
 (I hoped she’d visit the site and she did.)

 We arrived in Oslo (Norwegian’s say us-lu.
 The vowel sounds are approximately halfway between the American English’s ‘boot’ and ‘but’) and began our bus tour of that city immediately after disembarking from the ferry.

-Oslo is the oldest capital in Scandinavia and currently about one eighth of Norway’s population of 5.2 million people live in the capital city.
+Oslo is the oldest capital in Scandinavia and currently about one eighth of Norway’s population of 5,200,000 people live in the capital city.
 King Haakon V ruled from Bergen – a spot I’ll visit in a few days – but he moved the capital to Oslo early in the 14th century hoping to limit the Hanseatic League’s influence on his court.

-The city has been periodically destroyed by fire.
-One razed the capital in 1624.
-In the late 14th century, Norway had formed a political union with Denmark and it was a Danish King, Christian IV, who ruled at the time of that fire.
-He ordered the city rebuilt in stone rather than in wood and the expense forced many who had once dwelt within the city to live outside it where they could still build their homes from wood.
+He ordered the city rebuilt in stone rather than wood and the expense forced many who had once dwelt within the city to live outside it where they could still build their homes from wood.
 Christian was so pleased with his effort that he renamed the city Christiania.
-The original name that some say originates from the Norwegian for “meadow of the gods” but could also mean “meadow beneath the ridge,” was restored in 1925.
-I think the prosaic meaning is more likely than the loftier one.
+The original name, Oslo, that some say originates from the Norwegian for “meadow of the gods” but could also mean “meadow beneath the ridge,” was restored in 1925.
+I think the prosaic meaning is more likely.

-Although we made a quick photo op stop at the beautiful Opera House, our first true stop was the Holmenkollen ski jump.
+Although we made a quick photo op stop at the beautiful Opera House, our first true stop was the Holmenkollbakkenen ski jump.
 Holmenkollen sits on a hill above the city and hosted its first festival in 1892.
 The ski jump has been rebuilt 19 times – most recently around 2010.
 It’s the only hill in the world with a permanent wind screen built as part of the designed construction, and it’s the only steel jump in the world.
 The hill is 375 meters above sea level and the jump is 134 meters long.

 While I walked around a bit, time and the weather proved to be an impediment to really exploring the park.
 Most of the folks (though not all) used it as a bathroom break.
 Others, like Frank and Heidi jumped in the simulator and got a feel for downhill skiing at 130 km/h and jumping at 120 km/h.